raml-org/raml-playground/tooling/go-raml/quick-start/README.md

 ## Run

+In this introduction we'll generate Go server.
 All commands listed here should be run inside `/gopath/src/github.com/myuser/myapi`.

 Download example RAML: